intuition-dev/INTUITION/CRUD/README.md

       }

-This is somewhat similar to M-VM-V. Major difference is that the VM for Metabake is what KnockOut called Complex VM or a Master VM.
+This is somewhat similar to M-VM-V. Major difference is that the VM for MetaBake is what KnockOut called Complex VM or a Master VM.
-Minor difference is that the M is called Services in Metabake . (and V is Pug for us).
+Minor difference is that the M is called Services in MetaBake . (and V is Pug for us).
 So this is S-VM-V architecture.

 Since it is an interface and .js has no interfaces it is just to guide you: When you write a Model, it must map to the View(the entire Pug page|screen, that has *state* via query string, eg: &cust=102).
 So how to use: